 8th grade is the time of transition into high school.
 It is a challenging and exciting time.
 There are more choices to be made and more responsibility is placed on the student.
 Study habits and taking responsibility for learning and choices are emphasized.
 Good study habits and responsibility are the foundation stones for success in high school and beyond.

 8th graders must now pass the reading and math portions of the STAAR test to be promoted to high school.
 In addition, the students must pass all four of the core courses: English, math, science, and history.
 It is important to attend class each day, actively participate in class, organize and do a follow-up review each evening, and attend tutoring, if needed.
-Tutoring is available Monday - Thursday 4:00-5:00 p.m. in room 101.
 Contact your child’s teacher if you have concerns about his/her progress.

 For parents, it is still important to be involved in a supportive manner.
 A suggestion is to set aside some time each evening to discuss the day.
 Ask specific questions: such as, what went well today, what didn’t go well today, what was fun or interesting today.
 Discuss the things that didn’t go well and ask your child what he/she plans to do differently next time.
 Listen without judging.
 Encourage and empower your child to come up with solutions.
 A good way to stay up to date with your child’s grades and attendance is with the Parent Self Serve Portal system.
 To sign up, go to the Ferguson homepage and click on the link to parent portal.
 Then you will need to come to the school with your photo ID to get your authorization.
 For questions about Parent Self Serve contact Ms. Pensado.
 For questions about your child’s grade or progress, contact the teacher.

 Spring is especially busy as the students get involved in registration for high school.
-Representatives from the Arlington Scholars organization come to explain the Recommended High School Plan for graduation.
-The 8th grade counselor presents Gear Up to explain promotion policies, graduation plans and requirements, earning credits, grade point average, and grants for college.
-The high school counselors come to do the actual registration for high school and answer questions.
+The 8th grade counselor presents Gear Up to explain promotion policies, graduation requirements and endorsements, earning credits, grade point average, and grants for college.
+The high school counselors come to meet the 8th graders and do the actual registration for high school 9th grade and answer questions.
+Parents will be invited to a meeting to hear the high school counselors explain the graduation requirements and endorsements.
 There are also opportunities to learn about IB, AVID, and other special high school programs.
 Please ask your child to be sure to bring home all the information they receive.
 All questions about the high school schedule should be directed to the appropriate high school counselor.